-This comprehensive course is ideal for any individual in a company that wishes to learn the duties of a Fire Warden.
+This Fire Warden Training Course is ideal for any individual in a company that wishes to learn the duties of a Fire Warden.
 This can include;

 - Office workers

 - Factory workers

 Once you’ve successfully completed your Fire Warden Online Training course, you will immediately be sent a digital certificate.
 Also, you can have your printed certificate delivered by post (shipping cost £3.99).
 All of our courses are fully accredited, providing you with up-to-date skills and knowledge and helping you to become more competent and effective in your chosen field.
 Our certifications have no expiry dates, although we do recommend that you renew them every 12 months.

 By the end of the Fire Warden Training Course learners will be able to demonstrate that they can:

 At the end of the Fire Warden Online Training Course, there will be an online assessment, which you will need to pass to complete the course.
 Answers are marked instantly and automatically, allowing you to know straight away whether you have passed.
 If you haven’t, there’s no limit on the number of times you can take the final exam.
 All this is included in the one-time fee you paid for the course itself.

 In this beginning module, we’ll start with the goals and aims and the importance of fire safety.
 Later on, we’ll go deep into the fire safety law and learn about the DSEAR and the duties of the first and second responsible person.
 The module will come to an end with the number and responsibilities of fire wardens and their training specifics.

 This module will roll on by introducing you with the potentially dangerous ignition, fuel, and oxygen sources.
 Before wrapping up with the various fire tools, this module will focus on the different types of fires and their potential sources.